With parkrun New Zealand resuming events, many of us will now be thinking about returning to our favourite free, weekly, timed activity.

 parkrunners wear everything from fancy dress, to jeans and a t-shirt, and a leather jacket has been spotted more than once.

-And parkrunners in gumboots are not unheard of either.
+And parkrunners in wellies are not unheard of either.

 There is even the odd dinosaur on the start line!